qteatime/kate/docs/source/user/manual/intro/emulator.rst

    ``Settings -> User Interface``.

 **Use your keyboard**
-   You can configure the how the keyboard keys map to Kate buttons from ``Settings -> Controllers & Sensors -> Control Kate with a keyboard``.
+   You can configure how the keyboard keys map to
+   Kate buttons from ``Settings -> Controllers & Sensors -> Control Kate with a keyboard``.
 The default is arrow keys for the |btn_dpad_text|;
    ``Left Shift``, ``Z``, ``X``, and ``C`` for |btn_menu|, |btn_ok|,